-Although it affects our lives every single day, most of us have no idea what a knowledge graph is.
-When we ask Alexa about tomorrow's weather or search for the latest news on climate change via Google, knowledge graphs serve as the backbone of today's state-of-the-art information systems.
-Additionally, knowledge graphs could enable us to explain, evaluate, and justify information generated by Deep Learning models, such as Chat-GPT.
-The applications of knowledge graphs are manifold, ranging from improving search results to question answering, recommender systems, and explainable AI systems.
-In summary, the objective of this course is to provide a comprehensive overview of knowledge graphs, their underlying technologies, and their significance in today's digital world.
+Despite the fact that it affects our lives on a daily basis, most of us are unfamiliar with the concept of a knowledge graph.
+When we ask Alexa about tomorrow's weather or use Google to look up the latest news on climate change, knowledge graphs serve as the foundation of today's cutting-edge information systems.
+In addition, knowledge graphs have the potential to elucidate, assess, and substantiate information produced by Deep Learning models, such as Chat-GPT and other large language models.
+Knowledge graphs have a wide range of applications, including improving search results, answering questions, providing recommendations, and developing explainable AI systems.
+In essence, the purpose of this course is to provide a comprehensive overview of knowledge graphs, their underlying technologies, and their significance in today's digital world.

 A knowledge graph is a structured representation of knowledge that is used to provide a comprehensive and interconnected view of a specific domain.
 In this course we will discuss the key features and characteristics of knowledge graphs.
 You will learn all what is necessary to design, implement, and apply knowledge graphs.
 The focus of this course will be on basic semantic technologies including the underlying principles of knowledge representation and symbolic AI.
 This includes information encoding via RDF triples, knowledge representation via ontologies with OWL, efficiently querying knowledge graphs via SPARQL, latent representation of knowledge in vector spaces, as well as knowledge graph applications in innovative information systems, as e.g., semantic and exploratory search.
 Furthermore the role of knowledge graphs in artificial intelligence and machine learning will be discussed, as well as their potential to improve explainability and trustworthiness of "black box" deep learning models such as Chat-GPT.

 Find out more in the certificate guidelines.